thdurand4/KMER_WORKFLOW/README.rst

 **Homepage:** `https://workflow_kmer.readthedocs.io/en/latest/ <https://workflow-kmer.readthedocs.io/en/latest/>`_

-Using reads fastq of lot of accessions obtained by illumina sequencing can help to know origin of polyploid organisms like sugarcane.
+Using reads fastq (NGS) of lot of accessions obtained by illumina sequencing can help to know origin of polyploid organisms like sugarcane.
 Indeed few tools exist and can work with very polyploidic genomes and its very complex to analyse this kind of genomes.

-**KMER_Workflow is able to do that!** KMER_Workflow is an open-source, scalable, modulable and traceable snakemake pipeline, able to launch multiple tools in parallel and providing help for obtaining the true origin of your accessions.
+**KMER_Workflow is able to do that!** KMER_Workflow is an open-source, scalable, modulable and traceable snakemake pipeline, able to launch multiple tools in parallel and providing help for obtaining the shared information between differents individuals.
 It uses methods based on KMER sharing by all accessions.

 Citation